niveavilar/niveavilar/README.md

 ## Hello, I'm Nivea! ⭐

-### 🖥 I'm a brazilian learning how to live in the Netherlands as a full-stack developer
+### 🖥 I'm a brazilian learning how to live in the Netherlands as a Software Engineer

-🦑 I'm currently learning Python! <br>
+🦑 I'm currently learning a little bit more about Python! <br>
-I attended Le Wagon's Web Development bootcamp in Amsterdam.
-I had a blast!

 ### Wanna see the projects I worked with on my finals weeks of the bootcamp?
 Take a look: